The corridor Rotterdam-Basel-Genua and the Swiss Rhine Ports

 Breisach

-From 1928 to 1959, the ‘Grand Canal d’Alsace’, a 53 km-long canal, was built between Kembs and Breisach.
-Twelve power plants dam the Rhine between Rheinfelden and Karlsruhe, increasing the river’s water depth and making it navigable all year round.
+Between 1928 and 1959, the ‘Grand Canal d’Alsace’, a 53 km-long canal, was constructed between Kembs and Breisach.
+Twelve power plants along the Rhine, between Rheinfelden and Karlsruhe, increase the river’s water depth, making it navigable throughout the year.

-The Birsfelden lock has an important function.
+The Birsfelden lock has a vital function.
 The annual number of locks is over 10,000, including 6505 large ships (and some rowing boats!).

 The SRH asserts itself in the regional, national, and international environment.
 Today, it forms the national transport hub on the Rotterdam-Basel-Genoa freight corridor.
-The SRH provides the infrastructure for transhipment activities and ensures that the port remains attractive as a logistics location.
+The SRH provides the infrastructure for transhipment activities and ensures that the port remains an attractive logistics location.

 The three port sections of Kleinhüningen, Birsfelden, and Muttenz Auhafen handle 6 million tonnes of goods and over 100,000 containers annually, corresponding to around 10 per cent of all Swiss imports.
 The Rhine port terminals handle every third litre of mineral oil and every fourth container.